xnetmobile/docs/docs/tech/api/overview.md

 The **XNET API** is not just about data retrieval—it’s about providing a dynamic, scalable platform that evolves with the needs of its users, ensuring efficient resource management today and delivering innovative tools for tomorrow.

-### Current Version (v0.1)
+### Current Version Beta (v0.2.0)
-v0.1 is unstable and subject to breaking changes.
-Please wait for v1.0 before building with this API.
+This is an early beta version and subject to breaking changes. v0.2.0 is unstable Beta and subject to breaking changes.
+If you are interested in joining the Beta please reach out to an XNET team member.

 !!!
 Warning
       This version is subject to change until it is fully released as v1.0.